 Hyderabad has a long and diverse history.
 It has its ancient balancing rocks from the Deccan Trap – still its oldest residents.
 It has been a place of tribal inhabitancy, you can see their presence in the names of the localities.
-Hyderabad has been home to richest in the world.
-It is now home to IT industry and some of the most valuable sportspersons of India.
+Hyderabad has been home to the richest in the world.
+It is now home to the IT industry and some of the most valuable sportspersons of India.
 There are several Museums in Hyderabad for you to visit and spend some quality time.

 Museums in Hyderabad to Explore

 Museums in Hyderabad take you through the journey of ancient and modern Hyderabad.
 Explore them whenever you visit Hyderabad.
 Get to know the city better.

 Salarjung museum is the most well-known museum in Hyderabad.
 It stands elegantly on the banks of Musi River in pristine white colors like the open wings of a bird.
 It is difficult to believe that all this was the collection of a single man – Salarjung.
 This is one of the few buildings that was built to house a museum like the National Museum in Delhi.

 A veiled Rebecca in stone, a talking clock, and some delightful paintings are the pride possession of Salarjung Museum.
 Salarjung Museum has to be the first must-visit museums in Hyderabad for any traveler or museum lover.